 Some emails may even go to the extent of trying to induce panic in the minds of recipients.
 The message may “inform” you that your account has been compromised, and the only option to ensure you are safe is to key in your login details after following a link in the email.
 Or, it may warn of closures of an account should you fail to act immediately.

-Make sure to take some time to carefully consider if the requests made are reasonable.
+Make sure to take some time to consider if the requests are reasonable.
 It is probably a lot safer to simply discard emails that seem suspicious.

 Offers Too Good to Be True